JoshOrndorff/recipes/src/base/runtime.md

 when using FRAME, the runtime gives context to the pallets.
 Indeed, each pallet is configured in the runtime with explicit assignment of the types declared in its [Configuration `Trait`](https://substrate.dev/rustdocs/master/pallet_example/trait.Trait.html).

-Each runtime in the kitchen demonstrates configuring and composing modules in this way.
+Each runtime in the kitchen demonstrates configuring and composing pallets in this way.